DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_IV.md

-## Exercise 3, continued -- Let's list those changes and additions...
+## Exercise 3, continued: Let's list those changes and additions...

 * Unit observations: there are multiple d            ifferent spellings and abbreviations for the same units.
     * 'F 26','F. 26'